David Cassidy: Later career

-From November 1996 to December 1998, Cassidy starred in the Las Vegas show EFX at the MGM Grand Las Vegas.
 In 2000, Cassidy wrote and appeared in the Las Vegas show At the Copa with Sheena Easton, as both the young and old versions of the lead character, Johnny Flamingo.
 His 2001 album Then and Now went platinum internationally and returned Cassidy to the top five of the UK album charts for the first time since 1974.
-In 2005, Cassidy played the manager of Aaron Carter's character in the film Popstar.
-He co-starred alongside his half-brother Patrick in a short-lived 2009 ABC Family comedy series titled Ruby & The Rockits, a show created by Shaun.

-Cassidy was one of the contestants on Celebrity Apprentice in 2011.
+In 2005, Cassidy played Grant, the manager of Aaron Carter's character J.D.
+McQueen in the film Popstar.
+He co-starred alongside his half-brother Patrick in a short-lived 2009 ABC Family comedy series titled Ruby & the Rockits, a show created by their brother Shaun.
+Cassidy was one of the contestants on the fourth season of The Celebrity Apprentice in 2011.

 As the days of "Cassidymania" subsided, Cassidy regularly addressed fans at his concerts in question-and-answer sessions.
 In August 2016, Cassidy performed in The Villages, Florida, and brought multiple attendees to the side of the stage, asking and answering questions and engaging with members of the community who had been fans for nearly half a century.